krunalpatel3/Toss-A-Coin-App/README.md

 This Example Show's:-

 1) How to use fragments with ViewModel.
-2) How to make Simple app wiht Setting in Andorid.
+2) How to make Simple app with Setting in Andorid.
 3) How to use Thread Pool to save in data in background.

 - Database Operations use:-